 The treatment of these disorders requires the involvement of experts from multiple medical and surgical specialties (disciplines).
 The American Cleft Palate-Craniofacial Association and the Cleft Palate Foundation agree that management of patients with craniofacial anomalies is best provided by a multidisciplinary team of specialists.

 The optimal time for the first evaluation is within your child's first few weeks of life.
 The focus of the team visit is to help correct your child's physical problems, as well as facilitate adaptation at each stage of life.
 Usually, your child will be seen at frequent intervals as an infant and then on an annual, or semi-annual, basis thereafter.

 There may be many people involved in the management of craniofacial anomalies for your child, because the skills of many different areas are needed to help with the problems that can occur.
 The following are some of the members of the craniofacial team:

 Plastic/craniofacial surgeon.
-A surgeon with specialized training in the diagnosis and treatment of skeletal abnormalities of the skull, facial bones, and soft tissue; will work closely with the orthodontists and other specialists to coordinate a surgical plan.
+A surgeon with specialized training in the diagnosis and treatment of abnormalities of the skull, facial bones, and soft tissue; will work closely with the orthodontists and other specialists to coordinate a surgical plan.

 Neurosurgeon.
 A surgeon who specializes in the brain, spinal cord, and nerves; also coordinates all surgical interventions of head abnormalities with the craniofacial surgeons (for example, craniosynostosis).